-24 VAC signals applied to W terminal of EFT control.
+24 VAC signals applied to W1 terminal of EFT control.

-- · Inducer motor turns on. - The gas valve solenoid energizes. - Following a 3 second prepurge delay, the pilot valve opens and the ignitor begins to warm up. - · The ignitor glows red-hot for 30 seconds, then turns off. - The igniter stays off for 25 seconds, then begins to warm-up again. - · The igniter glows red-hot for 30 seconds, then turns off. - The pilot valve closes 3 seconds after the igniter de-energizes. - The inducer de-energizes 5 seconds after the pilot valve closes. - The SmartValve proceeds to soft lockout and flashes error code 6. - The control exits soft lockout after 5 minutes and begins another ignition sequence.
+- · Inducer motor turns on at high speed. - · The high fire solenoid energizes. - Following a 3 second prepurge delay, the pilot valve opens and the ignitor begins to warm up. - The ignitor glows red-hot for 30 seconds, then turns off. - The igniter stays off for 25 seconds, then begins to warm-up again. - The igniter glows red-hot for 30 seconds, then turns off. - The pilot valve closes 3 seconds after the igniter de-energizes. - The inducer de-energizes 5 seconds after the pilot valve closes. - The SmartValve proceeds to soft lockout and flashes error code 6. - The control exits soft lockout after 5 minutes and begins another ignition sequence.

-Gas Valve Diagnostic Codes (See Figure 41)
+Gas Valve Diagnostic Codes (See Figure 38)